InQuest/omnibus/README.md

 Starting up Omnibus for investigation is a simple as cloning this GitHub repository, install the Python requirements using `pip install -r requirements.txt` and then running `python2.7 omnibus-cli.py`.

 #### API Keys
-After this, you will need to set any API keys you'd like to use within modules inside the `omnibus/etc/apikeys.json` folder.
-This location is accessed on a per module basis to retrieve the exact API key a module needs to execute.
-A handy tip is using the `cat apikeys` command to view which keys you do in fact have stored.
+After this, you will need to set any API keys you'd like to use within modules inside the `omnibus/etc/apikeys.json` file.
+This file is a JSON formatted document and has place-holders for all the services which require API keys and is only accessed on a per module basis to retrieve the exact API key a module needs to execute.

 It should be noted that most of the services requiring API keys have free accounts and API keys.
 Some may have lower resource limits, but that hasn't been a problem during smaller daily investigations.

+A handy tip is using the `cat apikeys` command to view which keys you do in fact have stored.
+If modules are failing, check here first to ensure your API key is properly saved.

 ### Interactive Console
 When you first run the CLI, you'll be greeted by a help menu with some basic information.
 We tried to build the command line script attempts to mimic some common Linux console commands for ease of use.
 Omnibus provides commandssuch as `cat` to show information about an artifact, `rm` to remove an artifact from the database, `ls` to view currently session artifacts, and so on.